 - highly accurate studies of molecular properties using high-level coupled-cluster methods;

-- the application and development of computational methods to study biological catalysis and ligand-receptor interactions.
+- the application and development of computational methods to study catalysis (homogeneous and biological) and ligand-receptor interactions.

 In late 2006 the group has been awarded the coordination of the Center for Theoretical and Computational Chemistry (CTCC), a Center of Excellence, where also the inorganic- and materials chemistry group, as well as researchers from the Physics and the Mathematics Departments and the Chemistry Department of the University of Oslo participates.
 The CTCC has started its activities in July 2007 and it is now fully operational.
 Master and PhD students are involved in the activities of the centre.